olebole/irafdoc/doc/kpnoslit.dopcor.rst

   velocity are shifted to shorter wavelengths and vice-versa.
 This parameter may be either a number or an image header keyword with the desired redshift or velocity value.
-An image header keyword may also have an initial minus sign, <tt>'-'</tt>, to specify the negative of a velocity or the redshift complement (1/(1+z)-1) of a redshift.
+An image header keyword may also have an initial minus sign, <span style="font-family: monospace;">'-'</span>, to specify the negative of a velocity or the redshift complement (1/(1+z)-1) of a redshift.
 The choice between a redshift and a velocity is made with the <i>isvelocity</i> parameter.
   </dd>